Adn-exe/Phonoflow/README.md

 # PhonoFlow
 *A Smooth Character-Level Fantasy Name Generator*

-NameFlow-Bigram is a lightweight name generation model that learns how characters follow each other in real names.
+Phonoflow is a lightweight name generation model that learns how characters follow each other in real names.
 It uses **bigram probabilities** (`P(next character | current character)`) extracted from your dataset and enhances them with:

 - **Vowel Balancing** (keeps names smooth and pronounceable)